Tetrax-10/letterboxd-custom-images/README.md

 ## Usage

 To open script settings, click on the tampermonkey icon in your browser and click the gear icon.
+The gear icon will only appear if you are in a [letterboxd page](https://letterboxd.com/).

 <img alt="open script settings" src="https://raw.githubusercontent.com/Tetrax-10/letterboxd-custom-backdrops/main/screenshots/script_settings.jpg" style="width: 250px;">